ucla-data-archive/policies/content/slides/english-com180/index.md

 ## Look for publications that use the kind of data you’re looking for and that cite the dataset

 * In other words, is the data you want mentioned in scholarly articles or government reports or some other source?
-* ICPSR Publications Search - Database of publications that use ICPSR data.
+* [ICPSR (Inter-university Consortium for Political and Social Research) Data-Related Publications Search](https://www.icpsr.umich.edu/icpsrweb/ICPSR/citations/index.jsp) - Database of publications that use ICPSR data.
 ]

 ---